karatelabs/karate/karate-core/README.md

 If all you need to do is check whether an element exists and fail the test if it doesn't, see [`exists()`](#exists) below.

 ## `exists()`
-This method returns a boolean (`true` or `false`), perfect for asserting if an element exists and failing the test if not.
+This method returns a boolean (`true` or `false`), perfect for asserting if an element exists and giving you the option to perform conditional logic, or manually fail the test using something like [`karate.fail()`](https://github.com/intuit/karate#karate-fail) if needed.

 ## `waitUntil()`
 Wait for the *browser* JS expression to evaluate to `true`.
 Will poll using the [retry()](#retry) settings configured.